Member Spotlights

 Dr. Mai Nou Xiong-Gum is an Assistant Professor of Communication Studies at Furman University.
 Her most recent work deals with understanding the role of mobile communication and ICTs as they reconfigure our spaces of sociality, and, therefore, our communities and civic communication processes.
 For our March issue, we interviewed Dr. Xiong-Gum to learn about her work and how it relates to networked mobilities.

 DR. XIONG-GUM: As an undergraduate, I was a double major in French and Political Science.
-While this start to my educational journey might seem distant from communication studies at first glance, it’s actually been quite useful in helping me add to scholarly conversations in the field.
-This background helped to shape my interest in rhetoric, mobilities, networks, and issues of power, although, I do admit I didn’t see this as clearly back in those days.
-I always loved language and saw it as a source of power, but there are limitations to social constructivism that I couldn’t start to resolve until I started engaging with actor network theory and networks in general.
+While this start to my educational journey might seem distant from communication studies at first glance, it was actually quite useful in helping me add to scholarly conversations in the field.
+This background helped to shape my interest in rhetoric, mobilities, networks, and issues of power, although, I do admit I didn't see this as clearly back in those days.
+I always loved language and saw it as a source of power, but there are limitations to social constructivism that I couldn't start to resolve until I started engaging with actor network theory and networks in general.
 In social constructivism, the basic idea is that language constructs our realities and experience of the world, and that language has power.
 So, if most people have the capacity to use language, or to communicate, then why is there such a differential distribution of power?
 With a background in postcolonial francophone literature, political science, and rhetoric, I saw how language can be weaponized upon people, to campaign, to erase their identities, or to create new spaces of social encounters.
-But it isn’t language alone that is able to create these spaces.
-For instance, colonists didn’t only go in to take over people’s languages and way of life, they went in with a network of resources like doctrines, policies, vehicles, guns, tools, and foot soldiers.
-There’s an entire system of political power that enables language to be a source of power.
+But it isn't language alone that is able to create these spaces.
+For instance, colonists didn't only go in to take over people's languages and way of life, they went in with a network of resources like doctrines, policies, vehicles, guns, tools, and foot soldiers.
+There was an entire system of political power that enabled language to be a source of power.
 So, in a way, this can be translated to a core part of my research identity, which rests on the idea that communication is a source of power, but this power is enabled by a network of relations.
 So, today, when I think about how communication shapes human behavior, I consider both the symbolic use of communication and the material use of inter-related systems and infrastructures come together to influence our choices or options.
 This is what has drawn me to study bordering practices and creative media practices because I see them as inter-related and in tension with one another.
 For example, states are continuously finding more and more creative ways to regulate our mobilities by way of newer surveillance technologies, while forced migrants are also finding more and more ways to address mobility issues by taking on dangerous routes or using questionable makeshift water vessels and so on.
 All the while, language is used to shape our public perceptions and understanding about the very nuanced phenomenon of our current migration crises.
-This is to say that my education journey has shaped my understanding of my current interests, but it wasn’t by design.
+This is to say that my education journey has shaped my understanding of my current interests, but it wasn't by design.
 Communication studies is so interdisciplinary that it welcomes these kinds of journeys.
-I’ve also encountered excellent mentors that helped me to draw my connections.
-And, for the most part, I think everyone’s own educational journey gives them their unique perspective on some field of communication studies’ larger questions.
+I've also encountered excellent mentors that helped me to draw my connections.
+And, for the most part, I think everyone's own educational journey gives them their unique perspective on some field of communication studies' larger questions.

-DR. XIONG-GUM: I’m still in my early career stage, and I’m still developing my research agenda, but I would say that my most notable research so far would be the article that I co-authored with Adriana de Souza e Silva, “Mobile Networked Creativity,” published in Communication Theory.
-This article opens up with the line “creativity is a hot topic now days,” and we spend the remainder of the introduction explaining that people often don’t think of creativity as a form of communication because it’s been wrapped up in all the buzz about innovation and art.
-So, this piece is special because it attempts to reconsider creativity studies as more than what’s been theorized in the field of psychology and the management sciences.
+DR. XIONG-GUM: I'm still in my early career stage, and I'm still developing my research agenda, but I would say that my most notable research so far would be the article that I co-authored with Adriana de Souza e Silva, Mobile Networked Creativity, published in Communication Theory.
+This article opens up with the line that creativity is a hot topic now days, and we spend the remainder of the introduction explaining that people often don't think of creativity as a form of communication because it's been wrapped up in all the buzz about innovation and art.
+So, this piece is special because it attempts to reconsider creativity studies as more than what's been theorized in the field of psychology and the management sciences.
 This research is valuable for the field of communication and mobile communication studies because we often forget what Everett Rogers, the founder of diffusion and innovation studies, has said about creativity.
 He viewed creativity as a form of metacommunication.
 First, creativity has to be rhetorical because it has to resonate with others and be appropriate for situations.
-Next, creativity has to be mobile, otherwise ideas never diffuse onto society.
-Lastly, when we recognize or view something as “creative,” we actually understand a network of things all at once from the history of a tool’s uses, to knowledge about possible uses, to social norms about the tools, to even our emotions related to the tool and its uses.
-So naturally, all of these things are valuable to early mobile communication scholars who wanted to understand the phenomenon of mobile phone’s diffusion and adoption in society.
+Next, creativity has to be mobile, otherwise ideas never diffuse into society.
+Lastly, when we recognize or view something as creative, we actually understand a network of things all at once from the history of a tool's uses, to knowledge about possible uses, to social norms about the tools, to even our emotions related to the tool and its uses.
+So naturally, all of these things are valuable to early mobile communication scholars who wanted to understand the phenomenon of mobile phones' diffusion and adoption in society.
 While diffusion, adoption, domestication, and appropriation studies have emerged as staple studies in the field of mobile communication, in general, scholars need to give more attention to how these studies intersect with creativity.
-I mean, look at all the “creative” things we’ve done and do with mobile technologies, from content creation to digital activism to all the agile things we’ve seen displaced and emplaced people do during our recent migration crises.
-But, like the power of language that I talked about earlier, mobile technologies alone don’t create the conditions for power to take place or for creativity to take place.
+I mean, look at all the creative things we've done and do with mobile technologies, from content creation to digital activism to all the agile things we've seen displaced and emplaced people do during our recent migration crises.
+But, like the power of language that I talked about earlier, mobile technologies alone don't create the conditions for power to take place or for creativity to take place.
 It takes a whole network of power relations and the nuances within an environment, in addition to mobile technologies, that create the conditions for creativity to emerge.
-So, I’m especially proud of this article for attempting to bring more attention to creativities with mobile communication studies.
-Moving forward, Adriana and I are currently working on our book project related to Mobile Networked Creativity, and I really encourage everyone to take a look at the crowdsourcing website that’s been developed to help us work through this larger project, check it out under the Projects page.
+So, I'm especially proud of this article for attempting to bring more attention to creativities with mobile communication studies.
+Moving forward, Adriana and I are currently working on our book project related to Mobile Networked Creativity, and I really encourage everyone to take a look at the crowdsourcing website that has been developed to help us work through this larger project, check it out under the Projects page.

 DR. XIONG-GUM: I think, most obviously, my current book project with Adriana de Souza e Silva exemplifies a study of networked mobilities because we argue that creativity takes place because of a lack of resources for mobilities.
 From our previous work on Mobile Networked Creativity, we have argued that creative media practices require a network or relations that include mobile technologies, people’s relationship to those mobile technologies or their access, and their relationship to the spaces in which they live in.
 As we are working through this current book project, we see that mobilities are a capability only when there is a network of communication, infrastructure, and politics that foster it.
 So, we are seeing that where people have been limited in their mobilities, there is some creative practice taking place as a response to the limitations.
 This also takes us back to Everett Roger’s position that creativity is a form of metacommunication.
 And, actually, this is where we decided upon the idea that creativity is survival.
 Creativity is communication, but in situations of hardship and the lack of resources, creativity’s deliverable outcome is a person or a people’s way of surviving.
 Among our examples, we draw attention to marginalized people in the favelas, on the outskirts of Rio de Janeiro, a major global city, and forced migrants who are trying to permeate the borders of the nation-states.
 A lot of the creative practices that take place are in response to creating networked resources that enable mobilities, and, sort of, a struggle for inclusion.
 When I think of inclusion now, my mind goes straight to networks since they produce the conditions for exclusion.